helidon-io/helidon/messaging/README.md

 channel, while different channels may execute concurrently.

 Closing a running graph stops new external admission, drains admitted work, and closes graph-owned streams and connectors.
-Closing an unbuilt builder releases resources already transferred to it.
+Closing an unbuilt assembler releases resources already transferred to it.
 Failures from asynchronous stream sources are reported when the graph closes.

 An imperative emission has the same at-least-once behavior as a declarative emission: for each delivery, outputs run